Security organisation

 Backups and disaster recovery

-Daily encrypted snapshots of the production databases retained for a rolling 90 days.
-Cross-region disaster-recovery copies of the snapshots inside the EU.
-Recovery procedures are exercised on a quarterly cadence and a record of each test is kept.
+Daily encrypted snapshots of the production databases retained for a rolling 30-day window (one month).
+Encrypted disaster-recovery copies of the snapshots are held in a second EU region, AWS Ireland (eu-west-1), alongside the primary AWS Frankfurt (eu-central-1) estate.
+Recovery procedures are exercised at least annually and a record of each test is kept.

 Monitoring and detection